 Cheeseburger-Style Scrambled Eggs

-2 fully-cooked turkey breakfast sausage patties (2 to 4 oz.)
-2 EGGS 2 tbsp. milk salt and pepper, as desired 1 tsp. butter 2 slices American cheese, halved Ketchup, pickles
+2 large EGGS 2 fully cooked turkey breakfast sausage patties (2 to 4 oz.)
+2 Tbsp. milk salt and pepper, as desired 1 tsp. butter 2 slices American cheese, halved ketchup pickles

 Yields: 2 servings